 If you don't want to display subscriptions for all topics, you can put a topic name here.
-You can use the wildcard character '%' to display subscriptions for a range of topics.
+You can use the wildcard characters to display subscriptions for a range of topics.

-Brokers
+• Brokers

 If you want to display only those subscriptions that are valid for a specific broker, you can put the name of the broker here.
-You can use the wildcard character '%' to display the subscriptions that are valid for a range of broker names.
+You can use the wildcard characters to display the subscriptions for a range of broker names.

-• Users
+Users

-If want to display only those subscriptions that are valid for a specific user, you can put the user name here.
-You can use the wildcard character '%' to display the subscriptions that are valid for a range of user names.
+If you want to display only those subscriptions that are valid for a specific user, you can put the user name here.
+You can use the wildcard characters to display the subscriptions for a range of user names.